colmap/colmap/doc/faq.rst

 -------------------------------------

-You can run feature matching on multiple GPUs by specifying multiple indices for CUDA-enabled GPUs, e.g., ``--MatchOptions.gpu_index=0,1,2,3`` runs the dense reconstruction on 4 GPUs in parallel.
+You can run feature matching on multiple GPUs by specifying multiple indices for CUDA-enabled GPUs, e.g., ``--MatchOptions.gpu_index=0,1,2,3`` runs the feature matching on 4 GPUs in parallel.
+By default, COLMAP runs feature matching on all CUDA-enabled GPUs.

 Trading off completeness and accuracy in dense reconstruction